-Unless there is evidence of fraud or misrepresentation (such as when the 2MP servicer is aware that a property is not owner-occupied), evidence that the HAMP-modified first lien does not meet the basic eligibility requirements of HAMP or evidence that the property valuation provided is incorrect, there is no additional responsibility on the part of the 2MP servicer to verify the information provided by the first lien servicer through LPS.
+Unless there is evidence of fraud or misrepresentation, evidence that the HAMP-modified first lien does not meet the basic eligibility requirements of HAMP or evidence that the property valuation provided is incorrect, there is no additional responsibility on the part of the 2MP servicer to verify the information provided by the first lien servicer through LPS.
 If the 2MP servicer identifies such evidence, the 2MP servicer should not proceed with the 2MP modification and must notify the Program Administrator at Escalations@HMPadmin.com and shall be given an opportunity to present such evidence.